kunle123-ui/kunle/Smart-Contract.md

 **init**

 The `init` function will only be executed once at initial deployment.
-It is used for initialize contract variables, e.g. the number of token supply for a currency contract.
+It is used for initializing contract variables, e.g. the number of token supply for a currency contract.

 **apply**